2314772/CS220AU-DP/index.md

 Keywords: digital identities, existential risks, Covid-19, pandemic, social media, personality traits, introversion, neuroticism, extraversion, psychology

 ## Introduction
-[This](checklist.md) is an internal link to another page on your site.
+[This](assessement.md) is an internal link to another page on my site.

-And [this](https://duckduckgo.com/?q=existential+risks&t=brave&ia=web&iai=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DdzlxU3g7hUY) is an external link to web page on another website.
+And [this](https://navigatingthedigitalworld.com) is an external link to the CS220 website.

 ## Main body
 Below you see an example of embedding an image that is found in this repository's assets/img folder: